 It is worthwhile to be selective when traveling through the tropics, as possible disease hazards can range from minor bouts of travelers' diarrhea to dysentery and more serious parasitic diseases.
 Food should always be thoroughly cooked and served hot.
 Do not feel compelled to eat anything you might be wary about, as it is better to err on the side of caution.
 We choose hotels and restaurants with high standards for food preparation.
 When dining elsewhere, it is best to avoid ice and raw produce.
 Avoid buying food or drink from street vendors.

-Malaria is spread by mosquitoes, which bite mainly at dusk and at night.
+Malaria is prevalent in Uganda and spread by mosquitoes, which bite mainly at dusk and at night.
 You can only contract malaria if you are bitten by an infected anopheles mosquito.
 Safari guests are advised to use insect repellent containing DEET (sprayed on clothing and any exposed skin), to keep arms and legs covered as much as possible, and to avoid the use of perfume, hairspray and other scented products that might attract mosquitoes.
 To protect you during sleep, we only use facilities that cover your bed with an anti-mosquito net.
 We also like to echo the CDC's advice that strongly recommends that visitors to southern and eastern Africa take anti-malarial medication.
 Consult your physician before your trip so that he or she can prescribe the appropriate drugs.

 Depending on the season of your safari, the heat may be intense.
 Always stay well hydrated, use sunscreen with a high protection factor, wear a hat and light clothing, and stay indoors or in the shade during the hottest parts of the day.
 Keep a close eye on any minor wounds to ensure they do not get infected.
 Travelers should avoid handling any animal, as rabies can be transmitted by licks and scratches as well as bites.
 Schistosomiasis, also known as Bilharzia, is a parasitic disease spread in Africa's streams and rivers.
 It is best to avoid swimming anywhere except in chlorinated pools.